mcollina/node-eps/XXX-asyncwrap-api.md

 The second `TCPWRAP` is the new connection from the client.
 When a new connection is made the `TCPWrap` instance is immediately constructed.
-This happens outside of any JavaScript stack (side note: a `currentId()` of `0` means it's being executed in the void, with no JavaScript stack above it).
+This happens outside of any JavaScript stack (side note: a `currentId()` of `0` means it's being executed in "the void", with no JavaScript stack above it).
 With only that information it would be impossible to link resources together in terms of what caused them to be created.
-So `triggerId` is given the task of propagating what other handle is responsible for the new resource's existence.
+So `triggerId` is given the task of propagating what resource is responsible for the new resource's existence.

 Below is another example with additional information about the calls to `init()` between the `before()` and `after()` calls.
 Specifically what the